-- · pay dividends or distributions or make certain other restricted payments or investments; ·incur or guarantee additional indebtedness or issue disqualified stock or create subordinated indebtedness that is not - subordinated additional indebtedness or issue disqualified stock or create subordinated indebtedness that is no subordinated to the Senior Notes or the guarantees of the Senior Notes; - · create liens;
+pay dividends or distributions or make certain other restricted payments or investments;

+incur or guarantee additional indebtedness or issue disqualified stock or create subordinated indebtedness that is not subordinated to the Senior Notes or the guarantees of the Senior Notes;

+- create liens;

-- · transfer and sell assets; - merge, consolidate, or sell, transfer or otherwise dispose of all or substantially all of the Company's assets; - · enter into certain transactions with affiliates; - engage in lines of business other than the Company's core business and related businesses; and - · create restrictions on dividends or other payments by restricted subsidiaries.
+- transfer and sell assets;

+- merge, consolidate, or sell, transfer or otherwise dispose of all or substantially all of the Company's assets;

+enter into certain transactions with affiliates;

+• engage in lines of business other than the Company's core business and related businesses; and • create restrictions on dividends or other payments by restricted subsidiaries.

 These covenants are subject to a number of exceptions and qualifications as set forth in the Indenture.
 The Indenture also provides for customary events of default which, if any of them occurs, would permit or require the principal of and accrued interest on such Senior Notes to be declared due and payable.
-As of March 31, 2016, the Company was in compliance with all of the covenants under the Indenture relating to the Senior Notes.
+As of June 30, 2016, the Company was in compliance with all of the covenants under the Indenture relating to the Senior Notes.